Kandahar massacre: Killings

 According to official reports, Bales left combat outpost Camp Belamby at 3:00 a.m. local time wearing night vision goggles.
 Bales was wearing traditional Afghan clothing over his ACU.
+He wore no body armor.

 According to government officials with knowledge of the investigation, the killings were carried out in two phases, with Bales returning to base in between.
 An Afghan guard reported a soldier returning to base at 1:30 am, and another guard reported a soldier leaving at 2:30 am.
 Bales is believed to have first gone to Alkozai, about 1/2 mi north of Camp Belambay, then to Najiban (called Balandi in earlier reports), located 1+1/2 mi south of the base.
 Four people were killed and six wounded in Alkozai, and twelve people were killed in Najiban.
 U.S. sentries at the base heard gunshots in Alkozai but did not take action besides attempting to view Alkozai from their post inside the base.
 Until 22 March, U.S. authorities recognized sixteen people killed, including nine children, four men, and three women.
 On 22 March that number was revised to seventeen, but later reduced back to sixteen.
 It was initially reported that five others were injured, and that number was eventually increased to six.

 Four members of the same family were killed in Alkozai.
 According to a 16-year-old boy who was shot in the leg, Bales woke up his family members before shooting them.
 Another witness said she saw the man drag a woman out of her house and repeatedly hit her head against a wall.

 The first victim in Najiban appears to have been Mohammad Dawood.
 According to Dawood's brother, Bales shot Dawood in the head but spared Dawood's wife and six children after the wife screamed at him.

 Eleven members of Abdul Samad's family were killed in a house in Najiban village, including his wife, four girls between the ages of two and six, four boys between eight and twelve, and two other relatives.
 According to a witness, "he dragged the boys by their hair and shot them in the mouth".
 At least three of the child victims were killed by a single shot to the head of each.
 Their bodies were then set on fire.
 Another civilian, Mohammad Dawoud, age 55, was then killed in another village house.
 Witnesses reported that Bales was wearing a headlamp and/or a spotlight attached to his weapon.

 Bales burned some of the victims' bodies.
 Witnesses said the eleven corpses from one family were shot in the head, stabbed, gathered into one room, and set on fire.
 A pile of ashes was found on the floor of one victims' house; at least one child's body was found partially charred.
 A reporter for The New York Times inspected the children's bodies taken to a nearby American military base and reported seeing burns on some of the legs and heads.